NetLogo/Time-Extension/README.md

 **ts-get-exact**

-*time:ts-get-exact logotimeseries logotime column-name*
+*ts-get-exact logotimeseries logotime column-name*

-Behaves almost identical to time:ts-get, but if there is not an exact match with the date/time stamp, then an exception is thrown.
+Behaves almost identical to ts-get, but if there is not an exact match with the date/time stamp, then an exception is thrown.
 If there are multiple rows with the same logotime, only one will be returned.
 In such a case, it is recommended to use ts-get-range to return a list of all times within a range instead.

     print ts-get-exact ts (time:create "2000-01-01 10:30:00") "flow"